manassaloi/manassaloi.github.io/_posts/2021-02-02-internal-external.markdown

 A framework that I use myself and repeatedly tell the PMs in my team to use is internal then external.

-Another related framework is concentric circles of alignment.
+Another related framework/idea is concentric circles of alignment.

 Let me expand on both using a real-life scenario.